 We start with a kickoff meeting for all of those involved to explain the process and timeline.
 On our projects, one of the most asked questions is “How does the process work?”
 Typically, people haven’t gone through a similar process or don’t know the jargon.
 This kickoff is a way to level-set for all people involved so they know what we’re doing, when we’re doing it, and what their involvement will be.

 After the kickoff, we do one-on-one interviews to ask people how they are involved in the process.
 These interviews are also a way to build rapport.
-In these interviews we might ask:
+And we can get into much more detail either in this interview or subsequent interviews.

 One-on-one interviews are crucial for discovering the detail.
 Some people may not feel comfortable speaking up in a group to provide contradictory commentary.
 Plus, getting nitty gritty detail on process is very hard in a group setting where multiple people are talking at once!

 In this modeling process, you will figure out what is not working for you.
 You can identify what you’re able to change and what you need more help with.
+Knowing your current process and its problems allows you to make targeted and effective changes.